nikoschalikias/travel-cork-athens-june2022/tasks.md

 - [ ] 12.
 Review tickets for 31 August ATH-ORK
 - [ ] 13.
 Measure casio piano and the large suitcase
 - [ ] 14. measure violin
+- [ ] 15.
+Contact Proteas for basketball